beyretb/AnimalAI-Olympics/documentation/training.md

 ### Step

-Taking a step returns a data structure named `BrainInfo` which is defined in `animalai/envs/brain` and basically contains all the information returned by the environment after taking a step, including the observations.
+Taking a step returns a data structure named `BrainInfo` which is defined in `animalai/envs/brain` and basically contains all the information returned by the environment including the observations.
 For example:

 ```
 info = env.step(vector_action=take_action_vector)
 ```

-In a nutshell, this line will return all the data needed for training, in our case where `n_arenas=4` you will get:
+This line will return all the data needed for training, in our case where `n_arenas=4` you will get:

 ```
 brain = info['Learner']